Londoners urged to support Halloween Foodbank drive

 WHAT DOES THE FOOD BANK NEED?

-Items currently in short supply are longlife (UHT) milk, longlife juice, tinned beef, curry sauce, biscuits and bars of soap, tinned fish, tinned soup, nappies and toiletries.
+Items currently in short supply are longlife (UHT) milk, longlife juice, tinned beef, tinned fish and tinned soup.

 If you'd like to donate money direct to Hackney Foodbank